rht-labs/tech-exercise/docs/4-return-of-the-monitoring/1-enable-monitoring.md

     curl -L -X DELETE $(oc get route/review -n ${TENANT_NAME}-dev --template='{{.spec.host}}')/api/review/6323904100aeb66032db19dc
     ```

 6. Back in Grafana, we should see some data populated into the boards...
-Go to the Manage and then click on your <TENANT_NAME>-dev.
+Go to the `Manage` and then click on your `<TENANT_NAME>-dev`.

     ![Grafana-http-reqs](./images/product-review-grafana-dashboard-manage.png)
     ![Grafana-http-reqs](./images/product-review-grafana-dashboard-tanent.png)